 Where I am now

 These eyes have seen much.
 Heavenly sights, and deeply human tragedies.
 Life continues to be a series of challenges, but faith in the unseen has continued to see me through.
 I still experience the miraculous regularly, on seemingly mundane levels and extraordinary levels.
 I have experienced so much healing in all ways: in my health, my relationships, communally, spiritually, creatively, sexually, in my self-esteem and confidence, and with the deep traumas of my past.
+I healed my body through eating a plant-based diet, and became vegan out of compassion for animals.
 My heart continues this faith journey of following Jesus and trusting in God to guide my steps and to be the grace and security I need as I walk out this life in this wild & beautiful world.